 The Hohensalzburg Fortress is a great alternative to those not into the Sound of Music or a Mozart tour when visiting Salzburg.
 It was undoubtedly the best place to go for a bird’s eye view of Salzburg and its Alpine surroundings.
 It was worth the trek up the mountain een with the rain since the museums were worth seeing too.
 Here’s wishing all of you a sunny and clear day when you visit the fortress.

-Visiting the Hohensalzburg Fortress Basics and Tips
+Tips for Visiting the Hohensalzburg Fortress

 - Admission Price: Adults € 11.30; Children (6-14 years) € 6.50; Families € 26.20 (Cheaper without the funicular ride)